Why did you choose to attend FSU to pursue a graduate degree?

 Accomplishments during your graduate career that you are proud of.

-Published a chapbook titled Becoming the Bronze Idol, won the Robert O. Lawton Award for Excellence in Teaching College Composition, won the Edward F. and Marie C. Kingsbury Graduate Fellowship 2 years in a row, published several articles including a chapter in The Routledge Companion to Literature and Food
+I published a chapbook titled Becoming the Bronze Idol, won the Robert O. Lawton Award for Excellence in Teaching College Composition, won the Edward F. and Marie C. Kingsbury Graduate Fellowship two years in a row, and published several articles including a chapter in The Routledge Companion to Literature and Food.